 5. Talk with an Asthma Educator

-Book a call over the holidays call 1800 ASTHMA (1800 278 462) to discuss your child’s asthma management with one of our Asthma Educators to be ‘back to school’ ready for 2021.
+Book a call at 1800 ASTHMA (1800 278 462) to discuss your child’s asthma management with one of our Asthma Educators to be ‘back to school’ ready for the new school year.

 Additional asthma resources and information